Karim-W/go-azure-communication-services/README.md

 # go-azure-communication-services

-**UNOFFICIAL** GoLang SDK for Azure Communication Services with support for identity and rooms.
+**UNOFFICIAL** GoLang SDK for Azure Communication Services with support for identity and rooms and ChatThreads.

 ## usage